What We Believe: The Beauty of the Catholic Faith Video Trailer

-In nine short verses, Jesus lays out the character sketch of the spiritually successful person who is truly blest, fortunate, positioned to experience perfect happiness and the fullness of joy.
+In nine short verses, Jesus lays out the character sketch of the spiritually successful person who is truly blessed, fortunate, positioned to experience perfect happiness and the fullness of joy.
 This is what “beatitude” means.

 Now the very first qualification takes us back a bit.
 “Blessed are the poor in spirit.”
 Is Jesus endorsing indigence?
 Is he a Marxist who champions the proletariat and vilifies the bourgeoisie?

 Jesus mentions elsewhere how hard it is for the rich to enter the kingdom because it is very easy for the successful to lose touch with their neediness and to actually believe the flattery of their fan club.
 Those who are not influential, educated or wealthy have an easier time recognizing their need since it stares them in the face every place they turn.
-For this reason, the Church was full of such people in the New Testament era (1 Cor 1:26-31) just as it is today.
+For this reason, the Church was full of such people in the New Testament era (1 Cor.
+1:26-31) just as it is today.

 The poor of spirit are empty and so long to be filled.
 They hunger and thirst for the wholeness that is called holiness, for the food that truly satisfies.

 The rich in spirit don’t hunger for anything.
 They are “full of themselves,” self-satisfied.
 When offered an opportunity to grow spiritually, they protest “but I’m a good person and worship God in my own way” or “I go to Church every Sunday, isn’t that enough?”
-They are too busy for prayer and yawn when exposed to a spiritual discussion.
+Such people are too busy for prayer and yawn when exposed to a spiritual discussion.
 They are too absorbed with themselves to be interested in God.
 They may get excited about the Superbowl, but never about heaven.

 Sloth is a sneaky sin that quietly creeps into the lives of even religious people and gradually chokes out true spirituality.
-It diverts our attention from the things of heaven to a myriad of other things until we find ourselves bored with God, making only routine and mechanical efforts to “fulfill our Sunday obligation.”
+It diverts our attention from the things of heaven to a myriad of other things until we find ourselves bored with God, making only routine and mechanical efforts, at best, to “fulfill our Sunday obligation.”
 There is no passion, no zeal, no desire–just lots of excuses.

 Incidentally, that’s what the penitential season of Lent is about.
 The fasting is meant to re-stimulate our spiritual appetite.
 The spiritual exercises are designed to shrug off the laziness of sloth.
 Christianity is not just a matter of believing in God, but avidly pursuing Him.